Board of Directors

 Meridith Jaeger is the Executive Director of the Wisconsin Family Business Forum (Forum) at the University of Wisconsin Oshkosh.
 In her role, she is responsible for the overall leadership and direction of the Forum.
 The Wisconsin Family Business Forum is committed to fostering healthy family businesses through learning, sharing and problem solving.
 It is a partnership of business owners, family members, non-family employees, business professionals and academics.

-Director, Director of External Relations & Special University Projects
+Director of Educational Partnerships Development & Special University Projects

 California State University, Northridge